SpongeBob SquarePants season 4: Production

-The season aired on Nickelodeon, which is owned by Viacom, and was produced by United Plankton Pictures and Nickelodeon Animation Studio.
-The season's executive producer was series creator Stephen Hillenburg.
-In 2002, Hillenburg and the show's staff members decided to stop making episodes to work on the 2004 film The SpongeBob SquarePants Movie, after completing the third season.
-As a result, the show went into a two-year "self-imposed" production hiatus.
-During the break on television, Nickelodeon expanded the programming for the third season to cover the delay, however, according to network executive Eric Coleman, "there certainly was a delay and a built-up demand."
-Nickelodeon announced nine "as-yet-unaired" episodes would be shown during the break.

-Once the production on the film was completed, Hillenburg wanted to end the series "so the show wouldn't jump the shark", but Nickelodeon wanted to produce more episodes.
-Hillenburg said "Well, there was concern when we did the movie [in 2004] that the show had peaked.
-There were concerns among executives at Nickelodeon."
-Hillenburg resigned as the series' showrunner, and appointed Paul Tibbitt, who previously served as a writer, director, and storyboard artist of the show, to overtake the role.
+The season is the first without Stephen Hillenburg as a showrunner, while retaining his role as executive producer.
+Hillenburg resigned as showrunner in 2004 following production on The SpongeBob SquarePants Movie.
+Hillenburg wanted to end the series "so the show wouldn't jump the shark", citing concerns among Nickelodeon executives that the show "had peaked" when the movie was being produced, but Nickelodeon could not afford to end the show.
+Hillenburg appointed Paul Tibbitt, who previously served as a writer, director, and storyboard artist of the show as showrunner following his departure.
 Hillenburg considered Tibbitt one of his favorite members of the show's crew, and "totally trusted him".
-Tibbitt still helmed the showrunner position, until October 2015 when Vincent Waller and Marc Ceccarelli took his position, and also functions as an executive producer.
+Tibbitt, who also functioned as an executive producer, helmed the showrunner position until October 2015 when Vincent Waller and Marc Ceccarelli took his position.
 Hillenburg no longer wrote or directly ran the show on a day-to-day basis, but reviewed each episode and delivered suggestions.
 He said, "I figure when I'm pretty old I can still paint.
 I don't know about running shows."